 You will learn how to be assertive without being offensive.
 Both participants need to be able to talk about their issues without fear of hurting the other spouse.
 In couples counselling, you will learn that you can get what you need without having to make demands and engage in conflict.

 You will develop a deeper understanding of who your spouse is and what his/her needs are.
-Better yet, you will learn more deeply who you are and what your needs are.
+Better yet, you will learn more deeply who you are and what your personal needs are.
 You may end up finding that those needs can be met inside the relationship.
-You may not.

 First, begin with cultivating clarity.

 You must be clear about what it is you need changed.
 Sit back, perhaps with a trusted friend, and note what you can no longer live with.
 Is it his temper that you can no longer tolerate?
-Perhaps it is his lack of empathy?
+Perhaps her lack of empathy?
 Get clear about the changes you need.

 Second, be consistent with yourself and them.

 A little change is not enough.
-Stop telling yourself that you can live with something you really cannot live with.
-Stop deceiving yourself as this will not serve you in the long run.
+Stop telling yourself that you can live with something you cannot live with.
+Deceiving yourself will not serve you in the long run.
 Arguing and bargaining with them only leads to more conflict and less change.

 Third, armed with conviction, let them know what must change.

 Prepare to take a stand, and be ready for resistance and greater consequences as you let them know you must have change.
 Do not engage in argumentation.
-Don’t try to coerce or manipulate them into change.
-Let them know that you must have them engaged in counselling with you and this is the only acceptable path for change.
-Don’t be manipulated into thinking a little change is enough, or that you can do this without expert help.
+Do not try to coerce or manipulate them into change.
+Let them know that you wish for them to be engaged in counselling with you and this is the acceptable path for change.
+Do not be manipulated into thinking a little change is enough progress, or that you can do this without expert help.

 In summary, couples counselling is a challenging journey.
 You will need emotional support as you make changes that threaten you and your relationship.
-In the end, however, you will both be thankful you took whatever steps are necessary to bring about healthy change, and i hope that i can be the person to help you within this process.
+In the end, the aim is that you will both be thankful you took the necessary steps to bring about healthy change.
+I hope that I can be the person to help you on your journey.